stranger00135/AgentChat/AGENTS.md

 # AI Agent System Documentation

 ## Overview
-The agent system is a sophisticated pipeline-based approach to AI interactions, where multiple specialized agents collaborate to refine and improve responses.
-Each agent serves a specific purpose and can interact with the main task executor multiple times to achieve optimal results.
+The agent system implements a natural, collaborative approach to AI interactions, where specialized agents engage in fluid conversations with the task executor to refine and improve responses.
+Each agent acts as an independent expert, freely conversing with the executor until their specific goals are met.

 ## Core Concepts